apache/pekko-management/docs/src/main/paradox/bootstrap/kubernetes.md

 The project shows how to:

-* Use Akka Bootstrap with `akka-dns` with cluster formation via DNS SRV records
+* Use Pekko Bootstrap with `pekko-dns` with cluster formation via DNS SRV records
-* Use a headless service for internal and Akka management/bootstrap so that readiness probes for prod traffic don't interfere with bootstrap
+* Use a headless service for internal and Pekko management/bootstrap so that readiness probes for prod traffic don't interfere with bootstrap
     * Note that this requires the use of the `publishNotReadyAddresses`, which replaces the `service.alpha.kubernetes.io/tolerate-unready-endpoints: "true"` annotation , so bootstrap can see the pods before they are ready.
 Check your Kubernetes environment supports this feature
-* If required use a separate service and/or ingress for user-facing endpoints, for example @extref:[HTTP](akka-http:) or @extref:[gRPC](akka-grpc:)
+* If required use a separate service and/or ingress for user-facing endpoints, for example @extref:[HTTP](pekko-http:) or @extref:[gRPC](pekko-grpc:)

 ### Internal headless service for bootstrap